Carolinas campaign: Monroe's Cross Roads (March 10)

-Averasborough (March 16)
+Averasboro (March 16)

 On the afternoon of March 15, Kilpatrick's cavalry came up against Hardee's corps deployed across the Raleigh Road near Smithville.
 After feeling out the Confederate defenses, Kilpatrick withdrew and called for infantry support.
 During the night, four divisions of the XX Corps arrived to confront the Confederates.
 At dawn, March 16, the Federals advanced on a division front, driving back skirmishers, but they were stopped by the main Confederate line and a counterattack.
 Mid-morning, the Federals renewed their advance with strong reinforcements and drove the Confederates from two lines of works, but they were repulsed at a third line.
 Late afternoon, the Union XIV Corps began to arrive on the field but was unable to deploy before dark because of the swampy ground.
-Hardee retreated during the night after holding up the Union advance for nearly two days.
+Hardee retreated during the night of March 16, after holding up the Union advance for nearly two days.

 Bentonville (March 19–21)

 While Slocum's advance was stalled at Averasborough by Hardee's troops, the right wing of Sherman's army under Howard marched toward Goldsboro.
 On March 19, Slocum encountered the entrenched Confederates of Gen. Joseph E. Johnston who had concentrated to meet his advance at Bentonville.
 Johnston had increased his forces to about 21,000 men by absorbing the troops under Bragg, who had abandoned Wilmington.
 Late afternoon, Johnston attacked, crushing the line of the XIV Corps.
 Only strong counterattacks and desperate fighting south of the Goldsborough Road blunted the Confederate offensive.
 Elements of the XX Corps were thrown into the action as they arrived on the field.
 Five Confederate attacks failed to dislodge the Federal defenders, and darkness ended the first day's fighting.
 During the night, Johnston contracted his line into a "V" to protect his flanks, with Mill Creek to his rear.
 On March 20, Slocum was heavily reinforced, but fighting was sporadic.
 Sherman was inclined to let Johnston retreat.
 On March 21, however, Johnston remained in position while he removed his wounded.
 Skirmishing heated up along the entire front.
 In the afternoon, Maj.
 Gen. Joseph Mower led his Union division along a narrow trace that carried it across Mill Creek into Johnston's rear.
 Confederate counterattacks stopped Mower's advance, saving the army's only line of communication and retreat.
 Mower withdrew, ending fighting for the day.
 During the night, Johnston retreated across the bridge at Bentonville.
 Union forces pursued at first light, driving back Wheeler's rearguard and saving the bridge.
 Federal pursuit was halted at Hannah's Creek after a severe skirmish.
 Sherman, after regrouping at Goldsboro, pursued Johnston toward Raleigh.